RaspAP/plugins/README.md

 ### Notes
 The `manifest.json` file is automatically validated by a JSON linter.
 Invalid JSON contained in a pull request will be flagged by the GitHub action.
 If your JSON is invalid, close the pull request, fix `manifest.json` (validate it beforehand with your code editor or by using one of many [online tools](https://jsonlint.com/)), commit the change and submit a new pull request.

-All plugin submissions are tested and validated prior to inclusion in the RaspAP plugins repo.
-If approved, your plugin will be available to users via the plugin manager UI in the next general release of RaspAP.
+All plugin submissions are thoroughly tested and validated prior to inclusion in the RaspAP plugins repo.
+If approved, your plugin will immediately be made available to users via RaspAP's Plugin Manager UI.